kokopi-dev/base-python-async-database/README.md

-# Base Python Async Database
+# Python Async Database Template
-Personal repo to spin up a Python project with scaffolding for utilizing an async database.
+Personal repo to spin up a Python project with scaffolding/template for utilizing an async database.
 Currently, it is using postgresql.

 ---